Nuna Mixx Next pushchair review

 The Nuna Mixx Next is comparable to a number of pushchairs sitting in the mid-range price category.

-It’s similar in price, weight and features to the Babystyle Oyster3 (£499 on Amazon) with a free-standing, compact fold and easy manoeuvrability.
-However it doesn’t perform as well on rough terrain, which is were the Mixx Next perhaps comes out on top.
+It's similar in price, weight and features to the Babystyle Oyster3 (£559 from Boots) with a free-standing, compact fold and easy manoeuvrability.
+However it doesn't perform as well on rough terrain, which is were the Mixx Next perhaps comes out on top.

 What age is the Nuna Mixx Next suitable for?

 It is suitable from birth to 22kg (approx 4 years).
 The seat lies near-flat, which the brand says can be used from birth, but we recommend using the fantastic carrycot with its firm, roomy base for the best transport for newborns.
 Although this doesn't come at an extra cost, at £200.